Add request body

 Add more keys and values, as required.

-On the create request screen, click "Body".
+On the create request screen, select the Body tab.

-Click the "XML" tab.
+Click the XML tab.

-On the create request screen, click "Body".
+On the create request screen, select the Body tab.

-Click the "GraphQL" tab.
+Click the GraphQL tab.